mwc360/mwc360.github.io/_posts/2025-02-26-The-Art-and-Science-of-Table-Compaction.md

 So, there's plenty of options for ensuring tables are appropriately sized.
 Is there a best practice option when using Fabric Spark and Delta Lake?
 Lets find out.

 # The Case Study
-To study the efficiency and performance implications of various compaction methods, I formed a benchmark to study the effects of the following 3 scenarios:
+To study the efficiency and performance implications of various compaction methods, I formed a benchmark to study the effects of the following 4 scenarios:
 1. **No Compaction**
-1. **Pre-Write Compaction**
+1. **Pre-Write Compaction (a.k.a Optimized Write)**
 1. **Scheduled Compaction**
 1. **Automatic Compaction**